← Back to all destinations

 Osaka

-Japan’s easiest food-first city for solo travelers: compact neighborhoods, late-night energy, and simple day-trip access to Kyoto, Nara, and Kobe.
+Japan’s easiest food-first city for solo travelers: compact neighborhoods, late-night energy, and practical value when Tokyo/Kyoto hostels spike.

 🗓 Best time to visit: March–May and October–November for comfortable walking and lighter humidity